cartigli/vault/xsorted()/III SQL/ZXIV Window Functions.md

 WINDOW l AS (ORDER BY salary);
 ```

-""Retrieve the following data from the `salaries` table:
+""Retrieve the following data from the salaries table:

-- employee number (`emp_no`)
+	employee number (emp_no)
-- salary (`salary`)
+	salary (salary)
-- use a window function to obtain the salary value of three contracts prior to the given employee contract salary value, if applicable.
-Name the column `_before_previous_salary`
+	use a window function to obtain the salary value of three contracts prior to the given employee contract salary value, if applicable. name the column _ before_previous_salary
-- use a window function to obtain the salary value of three contracts after the given employee contract salary value, if applicable.
-Name the column `_after_next_salary`.
+	use a window function to obtain the salary value of three contracts after the given employee contract salary value, if applicable.

-To obtain the desired output, partition the data by employee number (`emp_no`) and order by salary (`salary`) in ascending order.
+	Name the column _ after_next_salary.
+To obtain the desired output, partition the data by employee number (emp_no) and order by salary (salary) in ascending order.
 Retrieve only the first one hundred rows of data.""
 ```mysql
 SELECT
 	emp_no,